Generic Name: cabazitaxel (ka-BAZ-i-TAX-el)

 - An extra patient leaflet is available with cabazitaxel.
 Talk to your pharmacist if you have questions about this information.

 - Cabazitaxel is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 - You will receive certain other medicines at least 30 minutes before each treatment with cabazitaxel.
 This will help decrease the chance of having an allergic reaction to cabazitaxel.
 Discuss any questions with your doctor.